 One of the most pertinent questions that social media uses, bloggers and businesses have is ‘what should I say online?’
 A post that is interesting, topical and valuable can go a long way in giving your business more visibility online and converting consumers.
 But the main issue here begins before you actually start to publish your content online.
 You may start blogging away, tweeting to glory and posting like crazy on Facebook, but sooner or later, your ideas are going to run out and you will be left constantly craving inspiration.
 This is one of the main reasons that many social media accounts and blogs are often abandoned mid-way, because the proprietors have run out of something relevant to say.

 Your online presence will have a much more successful start if you identify streams of information that can act as constant sources of ideas and research.
 This will not only help in keeping your content flowing often, but will also keep you engaged in what other people are saying and doing online.
 This eventually helps your content succeed even further.
-Here are some ways of identifying those constant content streams in an effort to aid ideas and relevant information.

 A quick and easy way to find sources of information for your posts are simple web searches.
 But searching for new information relating to your areas of interest and your keywords every single day can be a tedious process.
 You can use tools such as Yahoo!
 Alerts and Google Alerts that monitor the web and alert you, through RSS news feeds or by email, each time a new and relevant piece of information pertaining to your keywords is posted online.
 So instead of you scouring the internet to find inspiration, inspiration comes to you!